jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (6) The expiry of regulations made under subsection (4) does not affect the validity of any act done pursuant to, or in accordance with, the regulations before the date on which the regulations expire.

 ### 159AA Tertiary education strategy
-(1) The Minister must from time to time approve a tertiary education strategy that sets out the Government's medium- to long-term strategy for tertiary education.
+(1) The Minister must, from time to time, issue a tertiary education strategy that sets out— (a) the Government's long-term strategic direction for tertiary education; and (b) the Government's current and medium-term priorities for tertiary education.
-(2) The tertiary education strategy must address the following:
+(2) The part of the tertiary education strategy that sets out the Government's long-term strategic direction for tertiary education must address the following:
-  (a) the economic context:
+  (a) economic goals:
-  (b) the social context:
+  (b) social goals:
-  (c) the environmental context:
+  (c) environmental goals:
   (d) the development aspirations of Maori and other population groups.
-(3) Before approving a tertiary education strategy, the Minister must consult, either directly or through the Secretary, with those stakeholders in the tertiary education sector that he or she considers ought to be consulted.
+(3) Before issuing a tertiary education strategy, the Minister must consult with— (a) those stakeholders in the tertiary education sector that he or she considers ought to be consulted; and (b) the Commission.
-(4) As soon as practicable after approving a tertiary education strategy, the Minister must— (a) give public notice of it; and
+(4) As soon as practicable after issuing a tertiary education strategy, the Minister must give public notice of it.
-  (b) present a copy of it to the House of Representatives.

 ### 159AB Importance of tertiary education strategy
-In exercising their functions under this Act or any other enactment, the Commission, the Qualifications Authority, and the service continued by Part 22 must have regard to the tertiary education strategy.
+In exercising their functions under this Act or any other enactment, the Commission, the Qualifications Authority, and Career Services must have regard to the tertiary education strategy.

-### 159AC Statement of tertiary education priorities
+### 159AC Revocation and replacement or amendment of tertiary education strategy
-(1) The Minister must, at least once in every 3 years, issue a statement of tertiary education priorities that— (a) is based on, and is not inconsistent with, the tertiary education strategy; and (b) sets out the Government's current priorities for tertiary education.
-(2) The Minister must consult with the Commission before issuing or amending a statement of tertiary education priorities.
-(3) The Minister may, at any time after a statement of tertiary education priorities has been in force for a year, revoke and replace, or amend the statement.
-Any amendment forms part of the statement it amends.
+(1) The Minister may, at any time, revoke and replace, or amend, a tertiary education strategy.
-(4) The Minister must—
-  (a) give public notice of every statement of tertiary education priorities and of every amendment to it; and (b) present a copy of it, and every amendment to it, to the House of Representatives.
+(2) Before revoking and replacing, or significantly amending, a tertiary education strategy, the Minister must consult with— (a) those stakeholders in the tertiary education sector that he or she considers ought to be consulted; and (b) the Commission.
+(3) As soon as practicable after revoking and replacing, or significantly amending, a tertiary education strategy, the Minister must give public notice of the revocation and replacement, or amendment.
+(4) An amendment forms part of the tertiary education strategy it amends.

 ### 159AD Roles within tertiary education sector
-(1) Nothing in this Act affects the fact that the Ministry is the Minister's principal policy adviser on tertiary education matters.
+(1)
 (2) The Qualifications Authority (or, in the case of universities, the New Zealand Vice-Chancellors Committee) is the body primarily responsible for quality assurance matters in the tertiary education sector.
 (3) This section is for the avoidance of doubt.

 ### 159AE Ministry may hold and disseminate information
-Any information collected and held by the Commission, the Qualifications Authority, or the service continued by Part 22 may be held by the Ministry on behalf of the relevant agency and be disclosed by the Ministry to—
+Any information collected and held by the Commission, the Qualifications Authority, or Career Services may be held by the Ministry on behalf of the relevant agency and be disclosed by the Ministry to—
   (a) the agency on whose behalf it is held; and
   (b) any other person or agency that is entitled to receive it.